Canadian Citizenship Card or Certificate Replacement

 Citizenship Card Replacement – Urgent Processing

-The current processing time for citizenship card or certificate replacement is around 6 months.
+The current processing time for citizenship card or certificate replacement is now 15 months

 If you need your proof of Canadian citizenship immediately, then you may qualify for urgent processing.